spgitmonish/CarND-Capstone/README.md

 # Udacity Self-Driving Car Nanodegree Capstone: Programming a Real Self-Driving Car

 ## Introduction
 During this Nanodegree we learned about different aspects of Self Driving Car/Autonomous technologies like Deep Learning, Computer Vision, Sensor Fusion, Localization, Controllers & Path Planning.
-The goal of this project is to use 3 aspects(Perception, Path Planning and Controls) and make the a simulated car drive autonomously around a simulated track and then also on a real track on a real car obeying speed limits and also obeying traffic light rules.
+The goal of this project is to use 3 aspects(Perception, Path Planning and Controls) and make the a simulated car drive autonomously around a simulated track.
+Then, also on a real track on a real car obeying speed limits and traffic light rules.

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car by: